Ex0brain/trelis24.github.io/_posts/2019-05-09-Certificate-Pinning-Mutual-Authentication.md

 There are two different controls that make the MITM attack more difficult to perform.

 ## Certificate Pinning
 The client is pre-configured to know what server certificate should expect.
-However the certificate has a correct chain of trust and hostname, if the certificate is not the one the client is expecting, the handshake will fail.
+Although the certificate has a correct chain of trust and hostname, if the certificate is not the one the client is expecting, the handshake will fail.

 There are two types of certificate pinning:
 * **Hard Certificate Pinning**: method implemented usually in the application, the client has the exact server certificate details stored in the code or in a file.
 If the certificated received does not match with any of the ones stored by the client, the communications will fail.